Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 • Suicidal thoughts or ideation

-Moderate and severe withdrawal symptoms from Adderall can be controlled and managed with a full medical detox.
-This is available on an inpatient basis.
+Moderate and severe withdrawal symptoms can be controlled and managed with a full medical detox.
+This can be accessed on an inpatient basis.

 Symptoms of stimulant withdrawal usually pass within a few weeks.
 However, in cases of chronic Adderall abuse, a person can develop protracted withdrawal unless they undertake a medical detox.

-Anyone prescribed Adderall is at risk of abusing it as they will be able to get the drug from their doctor and may see it as harmless.
-However, not everyone who takes prescription stimulants abuses them.
-Other risk factors for abuse are also involved.
+Anyone who is prescribed Adderall is at risk of abusing it as they will be able to get the drug from their doctor and may see it as harmless.
+However, not everyone who takes prescription stimulants abuses them; other risk factors for abuse are also involved.

 Risk factors for Adderall abuse include:

-• Genetics – A family history of addiction, drug abuse and mental health illness
+• Genetics – A family history of addiction, drug abuse and/or mental health illness

 • Personality – Someone who has previously abused drugs or alcohol is more likely to abuse addictive prescription stimulant drugs